ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 ### VCFaaS service models
 {: #vcda-deployment}

-{{site.data.keyword.Bluemix_notm}} for VMware Cloud Foundation (VCF) as a Service (VCFaaS) has two service models:
+{{site.data.keyword.Bluemix_notm}} for VMware Cloud Foundation as a Service (VCFaaS) has two service models:

-Single-tenant - Dedicated infrastructure to host your virtual data centers (VDCs).
+* Single-tenant: Dedicated infrastructure to host your virtual data centers (VDCs).
-Multi-tenant  - Shared infrastructure to host your VDCs.
+* Multi-tenant: Shared infrastructure to host your VDCs.

 VCFaaS multi-tenant instances are deployed to all supported regions by IBM.
 You create your VDCs on the IBM managed infrastructure.
 VCFaaS single-tenant instances are provisioned by your organization.
 For both service models, IBM performs the configuration, hosting, operations, and lifecycle management of the VMware by Broadcom software so you can quickly deploy your VMware-based cloud computing environments.